Signal Recovery From Product of Two Vandermonde Matrices: Introduction

 For general $\bm A$, PhaseLiftOff \cite{phase_lift_off} is a state-of-art algorithm that provides high probabilistic recovery with $O(s\log(n/s))$ measurements when elements in $\bm A$ are chosen from a complex Gaussian distribution.
 In order to avoid random constructions, PhaseCode \cite{phase_code} utilizes the theory of sparse-graph codes to provide a deterministic construction of $\bm A$ that is able to recover with high probability a large fraction of elements in $\bm x$ with $O(s)$ measurements.
 As a particular operating point, PhaseCode is able to recover a fraction of $1 - 10^{-7}$ non-zero components of $\bm x$ with $14s$ measurements and recovery probability $1 - O(1/m)$.
 Requiring a fraction of recovered elements close to 1 and a recovery probability close to 1 (i.e., almost exact recovery) drives the number of measurements to infinity; hence, as for PhaseLiftOff, exact recovery eludes PhaseCode as well.

 In many practical instances of compressed sensing and phase retrieval, $\bm A$ is constrained to be a Fourier matrix \cite{candes, spm_2023, moravec} which in practice corresponds to an apparatus that takes frequency measurements of an underlying signal.
-Compressed sensing and (sparse) phase retrieval with Fourier measurement matrices, known as Fourier compressed sensing and (sparse) Fourier phase retrieval, respectively, are notoriously difficult problems, as described in \cite{candes,phase_ret_fourier,spm_2023}.
-The main challenge is in obtaining an affordable recovery complexity (e.g. $O(\mathrm{poly}(n))$) with few measurements (e.g. $O(s\log(n/s))$).
-The breakthrough work in compressed sensing \cite{candes} considered random Fourier measurements in order to escape the deterministic nature of the problem and instead provide probabilistic recovery with complexity $O(\mathrm{poly}(n))$ and $O(s\log(n/s))$ measurements.
-The contributions in this work on compressed sensing show that if $\bm x$ is instead $s$-sparse in a Vandermonde basis, with $n \geq 2s$, then it can be recovered exactly from $O(s)$ deterministic Fourier measurements and $O(\mathrm{poly}(s))$ recovery complexity; hence, there is no need for random measurements in this case.
-In case of (non-sparse) Fourier phase retrieval, as shown in \cite{phase_ret_fourier}, the reason for why no exact $O(\mathrm{poly}(n))$ complexity algorithms have been proposed so far is because in doing so one solves the well known P vs NP problem, proving that P = NP holds.
-Interestingly, the contributions in this work on Fourier phase retrieval show that if $\bm x$ is $s$-sparse in a non-DFT basis, with $n \geq 4s - 1$, then it can be recovered from $O(s)$ measurements and $O(\mathrm{poly}(s))$ recovery complexity.
+The contributions in this work on compressed sensing show that if $\bm x$ is $s$-sparse in a Vandermonde basis (with Fourier basis as special case) and $n \geq 2s$, then it can be recovered exactly from $O(s)$ arbitrary Vandermonde measurements and $O(\mathrm{poly}(s))$ recovery complexity.
+In a way, this result is complementary to MPM; while MPM recovers signals that are sparse in the frequency domain with $O(\mathrm{poly}(s))$ recovery complexity, the method derived herein recovers signals that are sparse in the time domain with $O(\mathrm{poly}(s))$ recovery complexity.
+In case of Fourier phase retrieval, as shown in \cite{phase_ret_fourier}, the reason for why no exact $O(\mathrm{poly}(n))$ complexity algorithms have been proposed so far is because in doing so one solves the well known P vs NP problem, proving that P = NP holds.
+Interestingly, the contributions in this work on Fourier phase retrieval show that if the signal is $s$-sparse in a non-DFT basis with $n \geq 4s - 1$, and we take $O(s)$ measurements, then Fourier phase retrieval can be solved with $O(\mathrm{poly}(s))$ recovery complexity.